 Address: 1208 Concession 1 Rd, NOTL

 It feels different here.
 Visit Palantine Hills and you’ll receive the warmest welcome as if you’re a long-lost friend.
 The cool interior space resembles a small airplane hanger or garage with a patio space complete with air misters, and cornhole toss.
 This second-generation family-run winery is a fun place to go for you and your dog.
 Dog treats, belly rubs, and dog selfies for their photo wall are all part of the pooch experience.
-And, maybe you might even get to meet Rae the German Shepherd or Penny the Golden Doodle at this ultimate dog friendly winery.
+And, maybe you might even get to meet Rae the German Shepherd or Penny the Golden Doodle at this ultimate dog friendly winery Niagara on the Lake.

 Go to Palatine Hills for: